vo3pal/obscura/README.md

 <details>
 <summary><strong>Does Obscura guarantee my script can never be deobfuscated?</strong></summary>

-No obfuscator can offer a mathematical guarantee.
-However, Obscura stacks 9 independent protection layers, uses per-build randomization, and encrypts all constants.
-A deobfuscator would need to: reverse the VM opcodes (randomized per build), decrypt the constant pool (random XOR key), un-flatten the CFF (shuffled state machine), and defeat string decryption — all simultaneously.
-The cost of analysis far exceeds the value of most scripts.
+No obfuscator can offer a mathematical guarantee — a sufficiently motivated and resourced attacker can always reverse anything given enough time.
+However, Obscura stacks 9 independent layers, uses per-build randomization, and encrypts all constants.
+A complete reversal requires: recovering the randomized opcode table, decrypting the XOR constant pool, un-flattening the CFF state machine (shuffled per-build), defeating string decryption, and reconstructing the original identifier mapping — all without any shared state between builds.
+The practical cost of analysis far exceeds the value of most scripts.

 </details>

 <details>
 <summary><strong>Will the output run correctly in Roblox Studio?</strong></summary>

 Yes.
-The output includes `--!nocheck` and `--!nolint` directives to suppress Studio type checker warnings.
-The emitter targets Roblox Luau syntax specifically, and all generated runtime code (`bit32`, `unpack`, `string.byte`, etc.) uses Roblox-available APIs.
+All output includes `--!nocheck` and `--!nolint` directives to suppress Studio type-checker warnings.
+The emitter and VM stub target Roblox Luau syntax specifically, and all runtime code (`bit32`, `table.unpack`, `string.byte`, etc.) uses only Roblox-available APIs.

 </details>

 <details>
-<summary><strong>Why does VM mode produce larger output?</strong></summary>
+<summary><strong>Why does VM mode produce much larger output?</strong></summary>

-The VM embeds a complete stack-based interpreter in the output alongside the compiled bytecode and encrypted constant pool.
-This overhead is fixed per-script (roughly 3-5KB for the interpreter stub) and does not scale with script size.
-For very small scripts, the overhead ratio is high; for larger scripts it becomes negligible.
+The VM embeds a complete register-based interpreter (~40 KB) alongside the compiled bytecode and encrypted constant pool.
+This is fixed overhead per output — it does not scale with script size.
+For small scripts the size ratio is high; for larger scripts it becomes negligible.

 </details>

 <details>
 <summary><strong>Can I use --seed for reproducible builds?</strong></summary>

-Yes.
-Passing `--seed <integer>` fixes the RNG for the entire pipeline, producing identical output for the same input.
-Useful for diffing, CI/CD pipelines, or comparing builds.
-Without `--seed`, the seed is derived from the current timestamp in milliseconds.
+Yes. `--seed <integer>` fixes the RNG for the entire pipeline, producing identical output for the same input.
+Useful for diffing, CI/CD, or comparing builds.
+Without `--seed`, the seed is derived from the current timestamp in milliseconds — every run produces a different build.

 </details>

 <details>
 <summary><strong>What Luau features are supported?</strong></summary>

-The parser and compiler support: local variables, functions (named, anonymous, local, method syntax), all control flow (`if/elseif/else`, `while`, `repeat/until`, numeric `for`, generic `for`, `break`, `continue`), tables, string/number/boolean/nil literals, all arithmetic and comparison operators, method calls (`:` syntax), varargs (`...`), `do...end` blocks, and Luau type annotations (stripped before processing).
+The parser and compiler support: local variables, all function forms (named, anonymous, local, method `:` syntax), all control flow (`if/elseif/else`, `while`, `repeat/until`, numeric `for`, generic `for`, `break`, `continue`), tables (array and record constructors), string/number/boolean/nil literals, all arithmetic and comparison operators, method calls, varargs (`...`), `do...end` blocks, and Luau type annotations (stripped at the start of the pipeline).

 </details>